Rigobertoj/ProyectosYPracticas/README.md

-# ProyectosYPracticas
+# projects and practices
-una manera de dar a conocer algunas de mis habilidades
+a way to show some of my skills